-Only preprocess format effectors will be supported in USER effect mode.
-The slant and period will not be supported in this mode.
-For a list of format effectors and a discussion of the effects on a specific terminal class, refer to the NAM Version l/CCP Version 3 Terminal Interfaces Reference Manual.
+Only preprocess format effectors are supported in USER effect mode.
+The slant and period are not supported in this mode.
+For a list of format effectors and a discussion of the effects on a specific terminal class, refer to the NAM Version 1/CCP Version 3 Terminal Interfaces Reference Manual.